 thread

 Measuring the impact

-Personalisation 2030
+Personalization 2030

 The perfect blend

 Elevating experiences

-Hello - welcome to issue 8 of thread n a world of endless choices and shrinking attention spans, personalisation can feel like a holy grail for both brands and consumers.
+Hello - welcome to issue 8 of thread n a world of endless choices and shrinking attention spans, personalization can feel like a holy grail for both brands and consumers.
 A way to cut through the noise and focus on what's truly relevant.
-But what does data-driven personalisation really mean?
-Are we finally moving beyond segmenting audiences and developing a deeper understanding of individual preferences and behaviours?
-In this issue of Thread, we dive headfirst into the complex realm of personalisation, exploring its promises, pitfalls, and the emerging technologies shaping its future.
+But what does data-driven personalization really mean?
+Are we finally moving beyond segmenting audiences and developing a deeper understanding of individual preferences and behaviors?
+In this issue of Thread, we dive headfirst into the complex realm of personalization, exploring its promises, pitfalls, and the emerging technologies shaping its future.
 From the rise of generative AI to the ethical considerations surrounding data-driven decision making, our expert contributors offer diverse perspectives on this evolving landscape.
-You'll discover how leading organisations are leveraging AI and machine learning to deliver hyper-personalised experiences at scale, while grappling with challenges such as data integration, governance, and regulatory compliance.
-We also examine the delicate balance between personalisation and user privacy, and the importance of transparency and control in building brand trust.
+You'll discover how leading organizations are leveraging Al and machine learning to deliver hyper-personalized experiences at scale, while grappling with challenges such as data integration, governance, and regulatory compliance.
+We also examine the delicate balance between personalization and user privacy, and the importance of transparency and control in building brand trust.

-But personalisation isn't just about technology; it's a strategic necessity that requires a fundamental shift in mindset and organisational culture.
-This edition shares insights on fostering a data-driven, customer-centric approach, and the role of multidisciplinary teams in designing personalisation solutions.
-As we look to the future, one thing is clear: personalisation will become an integral part of our daily lives, evolving beyond digital retail to become part of commerce in every industry.
+But personalization isn't just about technology; it's a strategic necessity that requires a fundamental shift in mindset and organizational culture.
+This edition shares insights on fostering a data-driven, customer-centric approach, and the role of multidisciplinary teams in designing personalization solutions.

+As we look to the future, one thing is clear: personalization will become an integral part of our daily lives, evolving beyond digital retail to become part of commerce in every industry.
 Get ready to embark on a journey that will challenge your assumptions and inspire you to reimagine the way you connect with your customers.

-Your editors.
+Your editors,

-Emma Melling and Samantha Troman-Mason In this issue...
+Emma Melling and Samantha Troman-Mason

+In this issue...

-02 | issue 8 | thread The perfect blend Defining personalisation in an omnichannel world Personalisation refers to the process of tailoring experiences, content, and interactions to individual customer preferences.
+The perfect blend Defining personalization in an omnichannel world Personalization refers to the process of tailoring experiences, content, and interactions to individual customer preferences.
 When done well, it drives customer satisfaction and loyalty by turning casual interactions into engaging experiences.
 Let's explore the foundational concepts that are shaping the future of customer experience.

 Content delivery network (CDN) A CDN distributes content across multiple servers worldwide, ensuring quick and efficient access.
-In personalisation, CDNs deliver user-specific content seamlessly, enhancing the overall user experience.
+In personalization, CDNs deliver user-specific content seamlessly, enhancing the overall user experience.
 Customer data platform (CDP) A CDP collects and unifies customer data from various sources to create a comprehensive view of each customer.
-This data can be used to deliver personalised experiences across different touchpoints.
+This data can be used to deliver personalized experiences across different touchpoints.

-Omnichannel personalisation Omnichannel personalisation integrates data from all touchpoints to create a seamless customer journey.
+Omnichannel personalization Omnichannel personalization integrates data from all touchpoints to create a seamless customer journey.
 It ensures a unified experience across mobile apps, websites, and physical stores.

-Personalisation engines Personalisation engines use AI and machine learning to analyse data and deliver relevant content.
+Personalization engines Personalization engines use AI and machine learning to analyze data and deliver relevant content.
 They move beyond generic messaging to speak directly to individual preferences.